dajamiller/YearUp-WK1-Demo/demo.md

-Hi,welcome to Year Up Code Academy!
+Hi, welcome to Year Up Code Academy!

 ## This is cool!